turingschool-examples/active-record-exploration/documentation.md

       # => #<Singer id: 1, first_name: Taylor, last_name: nil, genre: Pop>
     Singer.find_or_create_by(genre: Rock)
       # => #<Singer id: 3, first_name: nil, last_name: nil, genre: Rock>

+* Anything Else?:
 #### If you don't have your fields validated on creation, it will create attributes with nil values as long as it doesn't find the attributes you pass in.
-Best practice would be to run all all attributes as agrguments to validate authenticity.
+To validate authenticity, you would have to run all attributes through as arguments.